carlos-menezes/footballNotifier/README.md

 If you follow these steps, you will receive a message on your phone when your team scores, as seen below:
 ![Example](https://i.imgur.com/lP7ULoi.png)
----

 ## To-Do
 [ ] Add support for multiple teams.

 [ ] Deploy the project on GitHub pages and allow more people to use this without having to install Python on their machine.

 [ ] Probably re-do a lot of the code.
-This is my second *"big"* Python project and I'm sure there are a lot of things I can optimize.
+I'm sure there are a lot of things I can optimize.
 I appreciate any PRs! :)
----

 ### Thanks for checking the project!